getsentry/sentry-flowdock/README.rst

 sentry-flowdock
 ===============

-An extension for Sentry which sends notifications to Flowdock.
+An extension for Sentry which sends notifications to your Flowdock Team Inbox.

 Install
 -------